 (iii) adoption of the Registry Code of Conduct (per Specification 9), and

-(iv) amendment of the relevant section in Specification 5 to govern the allocation of two-character labels at the second level to avoid confusion with corresponding country codes
+(iv) amendment of the relevant section in Specification 5 to govern the allocation of two-character labels at the second level to avoid confusion with corresponding country codes.

-We have and continue to strongly support the use of the Public Interest Commitments (PICs) mechanism to verbalise commitments proffered by or solicited from Registry Operators in the public’s interest.
+We have supported and continue to strongly support the use of the Public Interest Commitments (PICs) mechanism to verbalise commitments proffered by or solicited from Registry Operators in the public’s interest.
 Accordingly, we welcome the formalization of such PICs through the Registry Agreement renewals.

 The Rights Protection Mechanisms proposed as set out in Section 2 of Specification 7 – mandating the compliance of Registry Operators in respect of the Uniform Rapid Suspension (URS) system, the Trademark Post-Delegation Dispute Resolution Procedure (PDDRP) and the Registration Restrictions Dispute Resolution Procedure (RRDPP) – supports the inclusion of mechanisms for resolving disputes over domain name registration thought to infringe a third party’s trademark and for addressing circumstances in which a registry operator deviates from any applicable registration restrictions.
 These are indirectly beneficial to building consumer trust from the perspective of Internet end-users since they provide concerned parties with clarified means to determine the proper registration and use of a domain name by the rightful party.